rtc-io/rtc.io-website/src/tutorials/rtc-text-chat.md

 ```html
 <script src="path/to/rtc.js"></script>
 ```
 First we will need to define the options to pass into RTC.
 A room and a signalling server are required - you can use our hosted signalling server `//switchboard.rtc.io` for testing purposes.
-Make sure to add the 'capture: false' option so you are not being asked to acces a camera or microphone.
+Make sure to add the 'capture: false' option so you are not being asked to access a camera or microphone.
 The [rtc-switchboard](module-rtc-switchboard.html) module is also available to deploy on your own servers.

 <<< code/rtc-text-chat.js[2:6]